 Import PDF documents — When you import a PDF into Mendeley, it will try to extract information from the PDF to create a citation – author, title, year, volume, etc. You can do this by:

-You can also create a Watched Folder on your desktop computer.
+You can also create a Watch Folder on your desktop computer.
 Mendeley automatically adds citation information for PDFs in a Watched Folder

 Manually add a citation.
 This is useful if you don’t have a PDF to add to Mendeley.
 If you manually add a citation but later have a PDF, the PDF can be added to the citation.